mgutz/postgres-chinook-image/README.md

 # Postgres Chinook Sample Image

-PostgreSQL docker image that seeds with chinook sample data on first run.
+PostgreSQL docker image seeded with known chinook sample data.
 The image is useful for learning Postgres queries and/or unit testing a Postgres library with known relational data.

 The sample databases from ftp.postgresql.org have minimal schemas.
 Chinook is more representative of a small e-commerce site.